iggual/AetherWorld/docs/THE_QUINTESSENCE_COLLECTIVE_50.md

 ---

-Dear Tesla, it is true that some new discoveries does not need approval, but your advanced Æther technology is still a taboo for more than a century, and it doesn't look that will change before we get rid of solar panels and batteries..
+- ___Igor: Dear Tesla, it is true that some new discoveries does not need approval, but your advanced Æther technology is still a taboo for more than a century, and it doesn't look that will change before we get rid of solar panels and batteries..___

-Thank you for your advices.
+___Thank you for your advices.
 I wish you all a beautiful day.
-Do you have some final message for my critiques?
+Do you have some final message for my critiques?___

 ---